Donders-Institute/bidscoin/docs/bidsapps.rst

 Defacing
 --------

-Before sharing or pre-processing their images, users may want to deface their anatomical MRI acquisitions to protect the privacy of their subjects.
-The ``deface``-tool is a wrapper around `pydeface <https://github.com/poldracklab/pydeface>`__ that writes BIDS valid output.
+Before sharing or pre-processing your data, you may want to deface your anatomical MRI scans to protect the privacy of your participants.
+The ``deface``-tool is a wrapper around `pydeface <https://github.com/poldracklab/pydeface>`__ that writes BIDS valid defaced output images.
 NB: pydeface requires `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation>`__ to be installed on the system.

 ::